 Meeting Room Policies and Procedures

-If your group meets our eligibility guidelines below you can go online to reserve one of the large meeting rooms, or do so in person at the desk in the Chandler wing.
-Our small meeting rooms currently can only be reserved in person or on the phone.
-If you have any questions about the rooms, our policies or reservation procedures please give us a call at 589-4603.
+If your group meets our eligibility guidelines below you can reserve a large community room online or in person at the Chandler Wing desk.
+Our small meeting rooms can be reserved in person or by phone.
+If you have any questions about the rooms, policies or reservation procedures, call 589-4603.

 Library programs and activities have absolute priority over all other uses and are not covered under these policies and procedures.

-Eligibility for rooms Large Meeting, Medium Meeting, Activity Room, Conference, Training Room and NPL Theater :
+Eligibility for community rooms: Large Meeting, Medium Meeting, Activity Room, Conference, Computer Training Room and Theater

 Eligibility for rooms Small Meeting #1 and Small Meeting #2:

 These rooms are available for use by small groups and individuals regardless of whether they are for-profit or nonprofit.
 The rooms can be reserved up to 3 days in advance: groups or individuals using the study rooms are limited to 2 hours per day.
 The small meeting rooms can only be reserved via telephone at 589-4603 or in person.

 Groups using our meeting spaces agree to follow the following rules.
 Exceptions to these can only be made by the Library Administration (Director or Assistant Director).

 - Groups/Individuals will adhere to the Library Code of Conduct which is available

 - Food is not allowed in the library’s meeting rooms except in the Activity Room and Theater